qinyi-li-2020/qinyi-li-2020/README.md

 My name is Qinyi, and I'm in my 5th year of the MInf Informatics programme at the University of Edinburgh.

 🔭 I'm currently working on...
-- my **MInf Part 2 project** in _training neural networks for self-supervised speech representation learning_, as part of my university coursework
+- my **MInf Part 2 Project**, a dissertation in _training neural networks for self-supervised speech representation learning_
 - and also at the same time working remotely part-time as a **research intern** on machine learning methods to effectively utilise and extract the capabilities of _large language models (LLMs) for reasoning_

 🌱 I'm currently exploring new domains through courses to broaden my perspectives!
 At the moment, I'm learning...